 Union Sq.
 Green Market: I loved walking through the Union Sq.
 Green Market on Saturday morning.
 It is open Monday, Wednesday and Friday also.
 It has been a neighborhood staple for 35 years.

 ABC Kitchen: The restaurant by the famous chef Jean-Georges Vongerichten, was named Best New Restaurant of 2011 by the James Beard Foundation.
 This was a tremendous choice with a great décor and perfect menu for sharing.
 We chose several appetizers including the roasted butternut squash with hazelnuts, goat cheese and spicy onions and the pretzel dusted calamari with marinara and mustard aioli.
 We also had the kasha and bowtie pasta with veal meatballs plus the spinach, herbs and goat cheese pizza.
 Their focus is on organic and local ingredients.
 It is located at 35 E. 18th Street, between Broadway and Park Avenue.
 Make sure to take the time to check out the ABC Carpet & Home store where the restaurant is located.
-Also located at ABC Carpet & Home, is ABC Cocina which recently opened to very good reviews and press.
+Also located at ABC Carpet & Home, is ABC Cocina which opened to very good reviews and press.

 Acme: No. 9 Great Jones St., which is W. 3rd St. between Broadway and Lafayette.
 “Acme is a modern bistro helmed by Executive Chef Mads Refslund (one of the founding chefs at Noma in Copenhagen) offering locally sourced seasonal New American fare with subtle Nordic influences”.
 It is perfect for a Sunday brunch.
 The salmon benedict was perfect.